secarrel/rupera-vineyard/README.md

  ## UX
  ### Strategy
+ *to consider...*
- What are we hoping to achieve in the first place and for whome?
+ - *What are we hoping to achieve in the first place and for whome?*
- Is the content relevant?
+ - *Is the content relevant?*
- Why is this special?
+ - *Why is this special?*
- Why would a user want this?
+ - *Why would a user want this?*
- Competitor Review.
- B2B or B2C?
+ - *Competitor Review*

+ Aims:
+ - outline what facilities are at the vineyard (cafe/vineyard/meadows)
+ - provide details of activities and events that are coming up
+ - provide contact information so they can get in touch about visiting

+ target audience:
+ -  interested in wine and viticulture
+ -  looking for a lunch or coffee spot
+ -  looking for fun events to attend with friends
+ -  looking for a nice envrionment to work from

  ### Scope
+ *to consider...*
- What features should we include in the website, based on the strategy?
+ - *What features should we include in the website, based on the strategy?*

+Aims:
+- a page describing main facilities (vineyard and cafe)
+- a page listing and descibing upcoming events with details of times
+- a contact form
+- pictures to describe atmosphere and food
+- 'contact us' buttons for ease

  ### Structure
- Is the content logically grouped?
+ - *Is the content logically grouped?*
- Is the content the visitors want available and easy to find?
+ - *Is the content the visitors want available and easy to find?*

  ### Skeleton
- How will the user navigate through the information and features?
+ - *How will the user navigate through the information and features?*
- How does the content relate to eachother?
+ - *How does the content relate to eachother?*
- What are the priority features?
-And how do we organise these?
+ - *What are the priority features?
+And how do we organise these?*

  ### Surface
- What will the website actually look like?
-Colours/typography/images/animations/transitions
+ - *What will the website actually look like?
+Colours/typography/images/animations/transitions*

 ## Bugs
 ### Carousel